 Q: How should I confront someone who I think may have violated the Honor Code?

 A: When on other campuses, Bryn Mawr students are expected to abide by the Honor Code(s) and/or regulations of those schools.
 Any infractions will be taken care of at that school, and should be reported to Bryn Mawr.
+However, generally no additional action will be taken at the home institution.
+Bryn Mawr and Haverford have a special agreement that allows the two colleges to try students and then recommend courses of action to each other when violations by one college’s student have occurred on the other’s college campus by using the Bi-Co Liaison.

 Q: Are there any differences between the BMC and Haverford Honor Codes?

 A: Yes, Haverford’s Code contains a clause that requires students to report any suspected violations to the Honor Council and a requirement to sign an Honor Pledge before taking an exam.
 In contrast, Bryn Mawr has no explicit reporting requirement in its Honor Code.
+If you believe you have observed an honor code violation, you are certainly encouraged to report it; you are not required to do so nor will you be judged for not reporting the infraction.
+This will be done through the standard procedures of private confrontation followed by contact with the Head of the Honor Board.

 Q: I want to be careful not to plagiarize.
 Where can I find out more about proper citation?